microsoft/rushstack-websites/websites/rushjs.io/docs/pages/best_practices/merge_queue.md

 1. **Slow but safe:** Let's use `start` to refer to the latest commit of the `main` branch.
    The CI system creates a temporary branch `start+pr1` (merging `start` with `pr1`).
    We build this "hot merge" and, if successful, now we can merge PR 1 into `main`.
-   If PR 2 had an an going build, it should be aborted, because `main` has changed.
+   If PR 2 had an ongoing build, it should be aborted, because `main` has changed.
 Its hot merge needs to be redone using `start+pr1+pr2`, because that is what will be in `main` after PR 2 merges.
    This approach ensures correctness of every commit in `main`.
 However in an active monorepo, a backlog will quickly pile up, because the builds that ultimately get merged are not being parallelized at all.